The most recent cultural change in much of the Muslim world is the shockingly prevalent willingness to kill oneself in order to kill "enemies".

 Wars in general tend to brutalize the people affected by them, and the effect of a long war is especially bad - apt to leave behind a generation that knows only war, is totally uneducated and inexperienced in peaceful pursuits (i.e. the pursuit of "normal economic life", in which people spend their time trying to produce something useful for themselves or for someone else to buy).
 The Viet Nam war was the longest American war and the war with the least happy outcome, but the occupations of Iraq and Afghanistan are approaching that record.
 The Civil war and the American involvement in WWII both took under 4 years.
 Long wars provide a training ground for the people you are fighting.
 They are likely to develop all sorts of new tactics and weaponry, and in U.S. experience this has often tended to nullify the technological advantage we might have had at the beginning.

-that warfare will break down inhibitions against people killing eachother; and at the extreme create whole generations of people who are hardened to killing, have no experience of normal economic life or free inquiry, and have had no chance to be educated.
+If we say we are waging war because we must, in order to preserve or restore peace, then bear in mind that warfare will break down inhibitions against people killing eachother; and at the extreme create whole generations of people who are hardened to killing, have no experience of normal economic life or free inquiry, and have had no chance to be educated.

 No comments: